1jour1vin

 About the estate:

 Marie-Élodie continues to improve year after year without compromising her ideals.
 It’s a challenge she embraces despite the poor harvests of recent vintages in the northern appellations.
 Her style has gained in precision, and the finishes are smoother.
 Marie-Élodie has made no concessions—that’s just not her style!
-But she has likely softened her approach, seeking less body in favor of a more immediate and refined balance.
-The fact remains that the entire vintage brilliantly demonstrates her originality, and the wines—particularly in recent vintages—possess a true personality.
+But she has likely softened her approach slightly, opting for less body in favor of a more immediate and refined balance.
+In any case, the entire vintage brilliantly showcases her originality, and the wines—particularly those from recent vintages—possess a true personality.

 Robert Parker - Wine Advocate